1. Our contract with you

 • Bilingual or multi lingual functionality.

-• Design changes made during build stage after the design has been approved.
+• Design or content changes made during build stage after the design has been approved.

 • Upgrade to dedicated server: added security and reduced downtime for sites receiving large volumes of traffic – £480.00 per year.